-Information for patients from Head and Neck
+Information for patients

-You have developed an infection at the tip of the root of one of your teeth.
-This leaflet aims to help you understand the treatment you now need and contains answers to many of the commonly asked questions.
-If you have any other questions that the leaflet does not answer or would like further explanations please ask a member of staff.
+An infection has developed at the tip of the root of one of your teeth.
+This leaflet outlines the treatment you now need, and answers to many of the commonly asked questions.
+If after reading this leaflet you have any more questions, please ask a member of staff.